-Few things can be said about Radha and Krishna that have not been said before.
+Few things can be said about Radha and Krishna that has not been said before.
 Entire bodies of literature have been composed in honour of their love.
 Across centuries and languages, poets like Jayadev, Vidyapati, Chaitanya, Surdas and Eknath have sung about this ultimate relationship.
 But divine mysteries are seldom solved.
 The enigma of this love, that is human yet not, continues to mystify and inspire us.
 So entrenched is this legend in our collective consciousness, that we think nothing of a Radha-Krishna reference in a Bollywood song (Radha on the dance floor?) even in this Netflix-and-Chill milieu.
+But no matter how we perceive their relationship the Radha-Krishna love story has intrigued people over the ages.

 The funny thing is that Radha, who we take so much for granted, didn’t always exist.
 Her character is a late entrant in Indian mythology as compared to her eternal paramour, Krishna.
 Not many know that Radha is nowhere to be found in the Mahabharata, where we meet Krishna fairly extensively.
 In the Bhagavata Purana too, which was composed a few centuries after the epic, we only find the mention of a ‘special gopi’.